 The fact that Foley is gay, then, could just be used by his Republican bretheren as an excuse to excommunicate him and say they knew nothing of it and are ejecting a bad apple.
 But they can’t, because evidently tons of them knew about his antics.
 Because of their coverups, the GOP is in for a real sh**storm and probably a loss of power (unless Diebold can win the elections for the GOP again).
 Basically, they’re being hoist by their own petard — the petard, in this case, is their homophobia.

 Great, right?
 But I wonder if all this press about Foley going after 16 yr old boys is only furthering popular misconceptions about homosexuality?
 You can hear it in the voices of the conservatives who are calling for his ouster — especially people like Bay Buchanan — who see this as nothing less than confirmation of their beliefs that homosexuals are out to “convert” and/or molest their perfect little churchgoing children.
 In fact, this backlash has already begun.

 So I hope that the media makes a clear distinction between “gay” and “inappropriately stalking/wooing teenagers.”
 Not that the media are known for their grasp of logical nuance.

-Still… my god the fireworks are fun to watch.
+Still… used authentic rolex god the fireworks are fun to watch.